-Pit Lane Conduct
+8.4 Driver Change-Over

+All driver and passenger changes shall occur in the designated area adjacent to each team's pit.

+8.5 Stopping in Pits

+8.5.1 Brakes only

+Vehicles shall come to a halt in the driver change lane under the effect of the vehicle's own braking system.

+Stopping with the assistance of others is not permitted.

+8.5.2 Full stop

+Vehicles shall be stationary prior to unfastening seatbelts or harness.

+8.5.3 Riders/Drivers

-- All rider changes shall occur in the designated area adjacent to each team's pit. - Closed shoes must be worn in pit lane. - Vehicles shall come to a halt in the pit lane under the effect of the vehicle's own braking system. - Stopping with the assistance of others is not permitted. - Rider shall bring their vehicle to a complete stop prior to unfastening seat belts. - Rider refreshments and adjustments to clothing etc. shall only be effected when the vehicle is stationary in the pit area.
+Driver refreshments and adjustments to clothing etc. shall only be effected when the vehicle is stationary in the pit area.

+8.5.4 Pit Crew

-- A maximum of three students and one supervising adult, in addition to the incoming and outgoing riders, shall attend a vehicle in the pit lane at rider change-over. - The four designated people from each team attending the vehicle in pit lane are encouraged to wear a reflective vest and must wear enclosed shoes. - Pit entry and exit lanes shall be kept clear at all times. - Stationary vehicles shall give way to vehicles proceeding along pit lane.
+- A maximum of three students and one supervising adult, in addition to the incoming and outgoing riders, shall attend a vehicle in the pit lane at driver change-over. - The four designated people from each team attending the vehicle in pit lane are encouraged to wear a green reflective vest and must wear enclosed shoes.